devops-anilkumar/terraform-basics/README.md

 surely we will design and provision our network

 in aws each and every region will have a default network where all the infra is created in it,, but in reality every organisation creates their own network as per their needs

+### what is network peering?
+by default , one network canot communicate with another network directly. in order to establish direct/private communication we need to perform peering between the networks

+### public ip adresss vs private ip adresss

+public ip is issued by isp  and is unique across the globe private ip is unique only with in the infra net vs corporate network